skellis46/finger-pointing-moon/case-for-support.md

 #### 3. The Problem of Specificity

 Generalisability is a key aspect of positivist research methods.
 That if we know _this thing or state_ about one (smaller) population or sample we can generalise that same thing or state to another (larger) population.
 Generalisability provides limited but vital powers of prediction.
 The flip side of generalisability is specificity.
 For example, in medical research specificity is generated by the power of case-studies.
-That if a single case of a medical condition exists then it not able to tell us anything about a population, but it does tell us that this problem exists and that it is _very_ likely that it will exist in other people.
+If a single case of a medical condition exists then it not able to tell us anything about a population, but it does tell us that this problem exists and that it is _very_ likely that it will exist in other people.

 Practice-research projects are, by and large, a series of hyper-specific case-studies.
 Each practice-research project is a single case-study that is able to say only certain things about the experiences, practices and understandings in that specific project.
 At its best such specificity affords clarity, nuance, and profound understanding.
 At its worst it creates insularity: an extraordinary series of research bubbles that rarely touch each other, rarely talk to each other, and rarely even know of each other's existence.
 Research, by definition, involves critical and open dialogue with other similar or overlapping practices.
 The problem of specificity in practice-research is that its various ideas, methodological practices and understandings (or 'findings') are rarely if ever in open and critical dialogue with each other.